macka83/genetic_algorithm/README.md

 -------------------
 requirements
 Python 3.9.12
 conda 4.13.0

 Presented framework is my interpretation of biosim4 prepared by David R Miller and most of assumption come from his work.
-Here I'll only mention general rules Great explanation is provided by D.R.
+Here I'll only mention general rules.
+Great explanation is provided by D.R.
 Miller's video https://www.youtube.com/watch?v=N3tRFayqVtk.

 Here I'll only highlight changes, obstacles and things to do